SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 Each item has a **title** and a **price**.

+[hints]

+[hint]
+After receiving the budget and the series count, determine whether some of the received series have a discount.
+Then, calculate the price for each series.
+[/hint]
+[hint]
+Calculate the price for all of the series and check if you can buy them.
+[/hint]

+[/hints]

 There are discounts for some of the titles:
 - Thrones - 50%
 - Lucifer - 40%